Steiner’s Doctrines, in Brief

 Von Baravalle — who should know his stuff, since he was a teacher at Steiner’s original Waldorf school in Stuttgart, Germany — begins by saying that Steiner agreed with most religions that the human soul or spirit is “not dependent on the body.”
 So the human soul does not die when the body dies.
-Von Baravalle goes on to say that, unlike some religions, Steiner's doctrines state that the soul existed before birth.
+Von Baravalle goes on to say that, unlike the teachings of some religions, Steiner's doctrines state that the soul existed before birth.
 But, according to von Baravalle, the greatest distinction between Steiner’s views and the views of most religions is that Anthroposophy (to give it it’s correct name — something von Baravalle tends to avoid) “does not appeal to authority from the past ...
 In Steiner’s conception of the world the potential for revelation, for knowledge, exists right with us.”

 Several points need to be made immediately:

 ◊ Steiner’s books and lectures are actually loaded with references to ancient teachings.
 Taking his lead from Theosophy, Steiner melded Christianity with Hinduism, Buddhism, ancient myths, Persian and Egyptian dogmas, and the like.
 Quite often, Steiner's point is that ancient peoples were wiser about spiritual matters than modern people are — he uses these references to bolster and substantiate his own doctrines.
 These are, in fact, "appeals to the authority of the past."
 [See, e.g., "The Ancients".]